HEALTH CONCERNS

 Author

-Brain health is not only critical to mental capacity but is also paramount to emotional wellbeing.
-Your feelings and your thoughts are intimately connected and to feel good, you have to think good.
-At Parsley Health, we’re all about optimization, and we have many members that come to us looking for better mental focus, clarity, and brain power.
+Brain health is not only critical to mental capacity, but is paramount to emotional wellbeing .
+Your feelings and your thoughts are intimately connected—in order to feel good, you have to "think good."
+Many Parsley Health members come to us looking for better mental focus and to beat brain fog.

 What does brain fog feel like?

-You might be unable to concentrate for long enough—on work tasks, conversations, or even on the words you’re reading right now.
-You may have difficulty making up your mind, small decisions are a big deal, you need more coffee to focus, more snacks to stay awake, and more booze at night for temporary relief from the fog.
-In more severe cases, you might have headaches, problems with your vision or even nausea.
+Have you ever thought, My brain is not working correctly?
+You could be suffering from brain fog.
+Often, it looks like an inability to concentrate like you used to on work tasks, conversations, or even on the words you’re reading right now.
+You may have difficulty making up your mind, which means small decisions become a big deal.
+You may need more coffee to focus, more snacks to stay awake, and a couple of glasses of wine to fall asleep at night.
+In more severe cases, you might have headaches, problems with your vision, or even nausea.

-An untimely wake time that doesn’t fall at the end of a sleep cycle can also impair your cognitive function and cause you to be more tired and foggy during the day.
-Apps like Sleep Cycle use your movement throughout the night to track what stage of sleep you’re in and sets an alarm to go off at the end of your sleep cycle, ensuring you won’t be disrupted mid deep sleep, as a conventional alarm clock tends to do.
-Note that hitting the snooze button once your alarm goes off won’t make you feel more rested, but instead increases the likelihood of you falling asleep, only to be disrupted again.
+Having a wake time that doesn’t fall at the end of a sleep cycle can impair your cognitive function, causing you to be more tired and foggy during the day.
+Apps like Sleep Cycle use your movement throughout the night to track what stage of sleep you’re in and sets an alarm to go off at the end of your sleep cycle, ensuring you won’t be disrupted mid-deep sleep.
+(Note that hitting the snooze button once your alarm goes off won’t make you feel more rested, but instead increases the likelihood of you falling asleep, only to be disrupted again.)

 Diet deficiencies and food sensitivities